jiheneguesmi/PSO-for-Feature-Selection/README.md

 - **Convergence Enhancement:** I explored techniques to improve the convergence speed of the algorithm, such as adaptive parameter control and dynamic neighborhood topologies.
 - **Computational Efficiency:** I optimized the code for faster execution by using efficient data structures and algorithms.

-These efforts have resulted in a more robust and efficient PSO implementation that achieves better results in a shorter amount of time.
+These efforts have resulted in a more robust and efficient PSO implementation that achieves better results in a shorter amount of time:
+**from accuracy=0.65 to accuracy=0.9 **

 ## Advantages of PSO